jeffcore/ethereum-starter-project/README.md

 # Ethereum Starter Project using Docker Containers

-Using truffle and ganache cli.
+Using Truffle and Ganache CLI.

 ## How to use